-- > Description of Additional Material a description of any additional material or information necessary for you to perfect your claim and an explanation as to why such information is necessary; - Description of Any Internal Rules in the case of any claim involving disability benefits, a copy of any internal rule, guideline, protocol, or other similar criterion relied upon in making the initial determination or a statement that such a rule, guideline, protocol, or other criterion was relied upon in making the determination and that a copy of such rule will be provided to you free of charge at your request; and - ➤ Description of Claims Appeals Procedures a description of the Plan's appeals procedures and the time limits applicable for such procedures (such description will include a statement that you are entitled to bring a civil action in Federal court under Section 502 of ERISA to appeal any adverse decision on appeal, and that such action must be brought within three years of the date on which your claim arose). - Appealing a Denied Claim for Benefits: If your initial claim for benefits is denied by the Claims Administrator, you may appeal the denial by filing a written request with the Claims Administrator within 60 days (180 days in the case of a claim involving disability benefits) after you receive the notice denying your initial claim for benefits.
+- > Description of Additional Material a description of any additional material or information necessary for you to perfect your claim and an explanation as to why such information is necessary; - ➤ Description of Any Internal Rules in the case of any claim involving disability benefits, a copy of any internal rule, guideline, protocol, or other similar criterion relied upon in making the initial determination or a statement that such a rule, guideline, protocol, or other criterion was relied upon in making the determination and that a copy of such rule will be provided to you free of charge at your request; and - ➤ Description of Claims Appeals Procedures a description of the Plan's appeals procedures and the time limits applicable for such procedures (such description will include a statement that you are entitled to bring a civil action in federal court under Section 502 of ERISA to appeal any adverse decision on appeal, and that such action must be brought within three years of the date on which your claim arose). - Appealing a Denied Claim for Benefits: If your initial claim for benefits is denied by the Claims Administrator, you may appeal the denial by filing a written request with the Claims Administrator within 60 days (180 days in the case of a claim involving disability benefits) after you receive the notice denying your initial claim for benefits.
 If you decide to appeal a denied claim for benefits, you will be able to submit written comments, documents, records, and other information relating to your claim for benefits (regardless of whether such information was considered in your initial claim for benefits) to the Appeals Administrator for review and consideration.
 You will also be entitled to receive, upon request and free of charge, access to and copies of, all documents, records and other information that are relevant to your appeal. - Time Periods for Responding to Appealed Claims: If you bring an appeal of a denied claim for benefits under the Plan, the Appeals Administrator will respond to you within 60 days (45 days in the case of a claim involving disability benefits) after receipt of the claim.
-If the Appeals Administrator determines that an extension is necessary due to matters beyond the control of the Plan, the Appeals Administrator will notify you within the initial 60-day period (45 days in the case of a claim involving disability benefits) that the it needs up to an additional 60 days (45 days in the case of a claim involving disability benefits) to review your claim. - Notice and Information Contained in Notice Denying Appeal: If the Appeals Administrator denies your appeal (in whole or in part), it will provide you with written notice of the denial.
+If the Appeals Administrator determines that an extension is necessary due to special circumstances, the Appeals Administrator will notify you within the initial 60-day period (45 days in the case of a claim involving disability benefits) that the it needs the additional time to review your claim. - Notice and Information Contained in Notice Denying Appeal: If the Appeals Administrator denies your appeal (in whole or in part), it will provide you with written notice of the denial.
 This notice will include the following: - Reason for the Denial the specific reason or reasons for the denial; - ➤ Reference to Plan Provisions reference to the specific Plan provisions on which the denial is based;